tj-kim/pFedDef_v1/README.md

 - Transfer_attacks folder and contents
     - Transfer attacks between one client to another in a federated learning setting
     - Boundary transferer used to measure inter-boundary distance as from: [The Space of Transferable Adversarial Examples](https://arxiv.org/abs/1704.03453)
-- solve_proportions() function from Transfer_attacks/TA_utils.py solves the robustness propagation problem given limited resources.
+- 'solve_proportions()' function from 'Transfer_attacks/TA_utils.py' solves the robustness propagation problem given limited resources.

 The following aspects of the FedEM code has been altered:
-- client.py now has adversarial training mechanisms, more detailed implementations of local tuning, and label swapping sybil attack mechanism
+- 'client.py' now has adversarial training mechanisms, more detailed implementations of local tuning, and label swapping sybil attack mechanism
-- Aggregator has implementation of KRUM from [Machine Learning with Adversaries: Byzantine Tolerant Gradient Descent](https://papers.nips.cc/paper/2017/hash/f4b9ec30ad9f68f89b29639786cb62ef-Abstract.html) (work in progress)
+- 'Aggregator.py' has implementation of KRUM from [Machine Learning with Adversaries: Byzantine Tolerant Gradient Descent](https://papers.nips.cc/paper/2017/hash/f4b9ec30ad9f68f89b29639786cb62ef-Abstract.html) (work in progress)

 ## Training

-The model weights can be trained given varying methods of adversarial training and aggregation method by running the .py files in the run_experiments_collection folder.
+The model weights can be trained given varying methods of adversarial training and aggregation method by running the .py files in the 'run_experiments_collection' folder.
 Move the .py file to the root directory to run.
 Inside the file, there is a section of inputs.

 The following inputs are of importance:
 - G: Adversarial dataset proportion globally